Sinking of RMS Lusitania: Board of Trade investigation

 Richard Webb, director of the Trade Division at the time.

-It was during the closed hearings that the Admiralty tried to lay the blame on Captain Turner, their intended line being that Turner had been negligent.
-The roots of this view began in the first reports about the sinking from Vice-Admiral Coke commanding the Navy at Queenstown.
-He reported that "ship was especially warned that submarines were active on south coast and to keep mid-channel course avoiding headlands also position of submarine off Cape Clear at 10:00 was communicated by W/T to her".
-Captain Richard Webb, Director of the Trade Division, began to prepare a dossier of signals sent to Lusitania which Turner may have failed to observe.
+During the closed hearings, the Admiralty tried to lay the blame on Captain Turner, their intended line being that Turner had been negligent.
 First Sea Lord Fisher noted on one document submitted by Webb for review: "As the Cunard company would not have employed an incompetent man its a certainty that Captain Turner is not a fool but a knave.
 I hope that Turner will be arrested immediately after the enquiry whatever the verdict".
 First Lord Winston Churchill noted: "I consider the Admiralty's case against Turner should be pressed by a skilful counsel and that Captain Webb should attend as a witness, if not employed as an assessor.
 We will pursue the captain without check".
 In the event, both Churchill and Fisher were replaced in their positions before the enquiry because of the failures of the Gallipoli campaign.

-Part of the proceedings turned on the question of proper evasive tactics against submarines.
-It was put to Captain Turner that he had failed to comply with Admiralty instructions to travel at high speed, maintain a zig-zag course and keep away from shore.
-Lusitania had slowed to 15 knots at one point because of fog, but had otherwise maintained 18 knots passing Ireland.
-18 knots was faster than all but nine other ships in the British merchant fleet could achieve and was comfortably faster than the submarine.
-At the time, no ship had been torpedoed travelling at more than 15 knots.
-Although he might have achieved 21 knots and had given orders to raise steam ready to do so, he was also under orders to time his arrival at Liverpool for high tide so that the ship would not have to wait to enter port.
-Thus, he chose to travel more slowly.